michaelfecher/aws-solution-architect-cert-prep/EC2.md

 After setting the Auto scaling and the policies, the EC2 instances start up automatically.
 When deleting the Auto scaling setting, the EC2 instances will be removed automatically.

+## Placement Groups
+When the exams talks about PG, it's meaning Clustered PG.
+There are two types:
+- Clustered Placement Groups
+- Spread Placement Groups

+Groups together similiar types of instances.
+Name is unique for whole AWS account.
+Only certain types of instances can be run in a Placement Group.
+AWS recommends homogenous types of instances within a PG.
+Merging of PGs are not working.
+Moving a new instance to an existing PG is not working.
+Instead create an AMI from an existing instance within the PG and then launch the new instance of the AMI in that PG.

+### Clustered Placement Group
+Single AZ/Region.
+For high throughput, low latency usage or both.

+### Spread Placement Group
+Distinct underlying hardware.
+Recommended for small applications, which have a small number of critical instances that should be kept separate.